 Asked & Answered: Top 10 Summer Questions

-Every year thousands of visitors pass through the doors of the Squamish Adventure Centre each on a quest to explore Squamish Topics range from "where is a good coffee shop?" to "what is the hardest trad climb?" and everything else in between.
+Every year thousands of visitors pass through the doors of the Squamish Adventure Centre each on a quest to #ExploreSquamish.
+Topics range from "where is the coffee shop" to "where is the hardest trad climb?" and everything else in between.

 As a world-class destination for both winter and summer sports, it is clear that there is seasonality to most Squamish activities.
 But the joy of the West Coast is that no matter what the season there is always plenty of recreation on hand.
 If you plan your visit in the spring or summer, there are a few things you might like to know so we thought we would spread the word and pass the knowledge on.